minaohh/mina-blog/content/blog/theres-no-escaping-covid-19/index.md

 ## Hello, Corona!

 ![images/32A99D7A-0F42-442C-8B85-62EDF26427B4.jpeg](images/32A99D7A-0F42-442C-8B85-62EDF26427B4.jpeg)

-I jokingly took a commemorative photo while saying #TeamCovid right after we found out our parents and *Marie* had COVID-19.
+<span class="figcaption_hack">I jokingly took a commemorative photo while saying #TeamCovid right after we found out our parents and *Marie* had COVID-19.</span>

 The events this past week was one of the most stressful experiences our family have had to go through.